 If it comes down to probability, most likely, Cleopatra’s grandmother was a concubine of unknown nationality.

-Now, this is a big lagoon since it represents 50% of Cleopatra’s ethnic makeup.
+Now, this is a big unknown since it represents 50% of Cleopatra’s ethnic makeup.

 There are no records of who was Cleopatra’s mother.